sign-language-processing/sign-language-processing.github.io/src/index.md

 In each time step $t$ from $T$ to $1$, the model predicts the required change from step $t$ to step $t-1$.
 After $T$ steps, the pose generator outputs the final pose sequence.
 Their model outperformed previous methods like @saunders2020progressive, animating HamNoSys into more realistic sign language sequences.

-#### Translation Metrics
+#### Evaluation Metrics

+Methods for automatic evaluation of sign language processing are typically output-dependent.

-For translation from sign languages to spoken languages, the output is spoken language text and standard machine translation metrics such as BLEU or ROUGE are therefore commonly used.
+For tasks which output in the form of spoken language text, standard machine translation metrics such as BLEU or ROUGE commonly used.
 <!-- TODO: examples -->

 For translation from spoken languages to sign languages, automatic evaluation metrics are an open line of research, though some metrics involving back-translation have been developed (see Text-to-Pose, above).